-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 the Registrant a Party other t /x/ han the Registrant / / Check th / / / / / / /x/ / / / Confide Definitiv Definitiv pox: ary Proxy Statement Intial, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Proxy Statement Proxy S VICAL INCORPORATED (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): /x/ / / No fee re Fee com (1) equired. puted on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: // Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: LOGO
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+Filed by the Registrant Filed by a party other than the Registrant □ Check the appropriate box: □ Preliminary Proxy Statement □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ☑ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material Pursuant to § 240.14a-11(c) or § 240.14a-12 Vical Incorporated (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): ☑ No fee required ☐ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was reviously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:

-VICAL INCORPORATED 9373 Towne Centre Drive, Suite 100 San Diego, CA 92121
+9373 Towne Centre Drive, Suite 100 San Diego, CA 92121 (858) 646-1100